---

 On WebAuthn keys, each signature is a separate biometric prompt.
 Doing this twice for what users perceive as a single "log in" action is awkward and erodes trust.

-Adding a `nonce` to `key_authorization` lets the user sign **once**: the signature simultaneously authorizes the access key and binds to the offchain verifier's challenge.
-An offchain verifier (most commonly an application server or any other party that wants to validate the user's intent) checks the binding by recomputing the expected nonce from the challenge it issued and comparing it to the value committed to in the signed authorization.
+Adding a `witness` to `key_authorization` lets the user sign **once**: the signature simultaneously authorizes the access key and binds to the offchain verifier's challenge.
+An offchain verifier (most commonly an application server or any other party that wants to validate the user's intent) checks the binding by recomputing the expected witness from the challenge it issued and comparing it to the value committed to in the signed authorization.

 ## Assumptions